-1. Public notice of the submission of and public hearings on each application shall be given in the Littleton Courier and/or the Manchester Union Leader and by posting at both the Town Office and the Post Office not less than ten (10) days prior to the date fixed for submission and consideration of the application.

-2. Personal notice shall be made by certified mail to the applicant, all abutters and any professional whose seal appears on any plat not less than ten (10) days prior to the date fixed for submission of the application to the Board.
+- 1. Public Notice of the submission of and Public Hearings on each application shall be given in the Littleton Courier and/or the New Hampshire Union Leader and by posting at both the Town Office and the U.S. Post Office, not less than ten (10) days prior to the date fixed for submission of the application to the Board.
+RSA 91-A:2 "If the municipality or the public body has an internet website, it may (but is not required to) use the website as one of the two (2) public places for posting notice." - 2.
+Personal notice shall be made by certified mail to the applicant, all abutters and any professional whose seal on any plat not less than ten (10) days prior to the date fixed for submission of the application to the board.